stefanvstein/testify/README.md

 => 5
 ```
 ## Alternatives
-There are different evaluations functions, `eval-in-ns`, `eval-as-use` and `eval-all`, having slightly different behavior:
+There are different evaluation functions, `eval-in-ns`, `eval-as-use` and `eval-all`, having slightly different behavior:

 `eval-in-ns` evaluates the content of the test-comments in its already existing namespace.
-This is pretty much the same as evaluating step by step manually as we usually do, but not always that great for automated testing.
-The namespace remains, possibly altered, afterwards.
+This is pretty much the same as evaluating step by step manually as we usually do with comment.
+But this is not always great for automation as the namespace remains, possibly altered.

-`eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as referring by use, as depicted blow.
+`eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as refered by use, as depicted blow.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment

 `eval-all` evaluates all forms in namespace in another tear-off namespace.
 All vars are available, including private, except that they belong to the new temporary tear-off namespace.
-The tear-off is removed after each test-comment.
-The whole namespace is evaluated before test-comments are evaluated.
-The test-comment is simply a comment during initial evaluation.
+The whole tear-off namespace is evaluated before and removed after, each test-comment is evaluated.
+The test-comment is ignored, as a comment, during initial evaluation.

-*Var `a` is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the tear-off namespace*
+*Var `a`, in examples above, is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the tear-off namespace*

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored when an exception is thrown.

 A test-case can easily use clojure.test/is to verify facts along the way.
-The above eval- functions can obviously be called withing a deftest.
+The above eval- functions can be evaluated withing a deftest.

 ```clojure
 (ns project.testcase